 - Jan 27-28 - Baseball Divisions Evaluations Make-Up Dates

-- Mar XX- Opening Day Festivities - Noon to 1:30.
+- Mar 10- Opening Day Festivities - NOON to 1:30.
+Teams should arrive at 11:30 to set up for the parade.
 Ceremonies for the entire League and at least 1 game per baseball divisions A, AA, AAA, Majors

-- Mar XX - Field Prep clinic immediately following Opending Day Festivities.
+- Mar 10 - Field Prep clinic immediately following Opending Day Festivities.
 Meet at the main equipment shed

-- Mar XX - All remaing teams in Majors through A division play
+- Mar 11 - All remaing teams in Majors through A division play

-- Mar XX - First games for Farm and T-Ball
+- Mar 18 - First games for Farm and T-Ball

 - May XX Majors Division Double Elimination Playoff Tournament Begins